Deliciously seasoned shrimp paste spread over bread then fried to perfection, sesame shrimp toast can be easily made in two ways.

 Although shrimp toast is traditionally a deep-fried food, I’m introducing two healthier alternative methods in this recipe.
 You may either shallow-fry them in a pan or cook them in an air fryer.

 Heat up oil in a frying pan/skillet over medium heat.
 You don’t need a lot of oil.
 Just make sure it covers the surface.
 Use a sesame seed to test the temperature.
-If it spins around immediately, it’s time to put in the toast.
+If it spins around immediately, it’s time to put in the bread.
 Fry the sesame side first until it turns golden.
 Flip over to brown the other side.

 Option 2: Air-frying

 Preheat your air fryer at 240°C/460°F for 3 mins.
-While waiting, brush a thin layer of oil over both sides of the toast.
+While waiting, brush a thin layer of oil over both sides of the bread.
 Place in a single layer over the crisper tray with the sesame side facing up.
 Cook for around 3 mins until it browns (As shown in the image above, I cooked a whole piece.
 You may cut it into triangles too).

 🛎 Tips: If you want to try the traditional deep-frying method, heat up the oil to 190°C/375°F then slide in the toast.
 Frying at a lower temperature would result in a greasier taste.